İlhan Baran

-İlhan Baran (born 1934 in Artvin) is a Turkish composer.
+İlhan Baran (1934, Artvin – 27 November 2016) was a Turkish composer.

 Baran studied double bass and was a composition student of Ahmed Adnan Saygun at Ankara State Conservatory, graduating in 1960.
 He continued his studies in France at École Normale de Musique de Paris with Henri Dutilleux and Maurice Ohana.
 After returning to Turkey, he taught composition at the Ankara State Conservatory from 1964 to 2000.